kuzzleio/documentation-old/src/guide/essentials/installing-kuzzle.md

 npm install
 ```

 The package installation can take a few minutes.
-Once it completes, install Kuzzle Backend plugins by creating and running the following bash script:
+Once it completes, install Kuzzle plugins by creating and running the following bash script:

 ```bash
 #!/bin/bash